nightborn-be/signum/README.md

 	name: 'Hello there',
 	options: [
 		{
             title: 'Hello there !',
             message: 'You chose option A?',
             name: 'Option A',
             options: [
                 {
                     title: 'Hello there !',
                     message: 'You chose option AA?',
                     name: 'Option AA',
                 },
                 {
                     title: 'Hello there !',
                     message: 'You chose option AB?',
                     name: 'Option AB',
                 }
             ]
         },
         {
             title: 'Hello there !',
             message: 'You chose option B?',
             name: 'Option B',
         }
 	]
 }
 ```

 ### Important information

-#### In order for the back-button to appear, you should leave blanc the subTitle attribute of the object.
+1. In order for the back-button to appear, you should leave blanc the subTitle attribute of the object.
-#### If you're at a leaf of your option-tree, please leave empty the options attribute and the messaging part of Signum will appear
+2. If you're at a leaf of your option-tree, please leave empty the options attribute and the messaging body of Signum will appear.

 ## Usage